Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 "while MIT achieved this result IMMEDIATELY with the nuclear submarine" -?

-But what about ground stands, launches?
+What about ground stands and launches?

 (below)